jocoder22/Linux-Server-Project/README.md

 ## Install and configure automatic upgrade
     - sudo apt-get install  unattended-upgrades

+    # configuration of automatic upgrades
+      - cd /etc/apt/apt-conf.d
+      - sudo vim 50unattended-upgrades
+          - Ensure that only security update is unchecked

 ## App Implementation :
 This is a `RESTful` web application implemented on Python framework Flask incorporating `Google` third party `OAuth authentication`.
 Registered users can view, edit and delete medication categories and medications created by them while unregistered user can only view the medication categories and medication within each category.